Where Does the Hudson River Start and End

 The mighty Hudson River about a mile from its source high in the Adirondack Mountains on Upper Works Road, it’s a beautiful crystal clear trout stream here with fast rushing waters.
 It’s only 20 feet wide at this spot.

 The Hudson River is not your typical river.
-For about half its length, the Hudson is actually a tidal estuary, where saltwater from the ocean combines with freshwater from northern tributaries.
+For about half its length, the Hudson is a tidal estuary, where saltwater from the ocean combines with freshwater from northern tributaries.
 The Hudson is considered a tidal river that uses ocean tides from the mouth of the Hudson in New York Harbor to the Federal Dam in Troy, a distance of about 153 miles.

-The “salt front” or “salt line” of the river where the saltwater and then brackish water(which is salt and fresh water mixed together) from the ocean is blocked by freshwater descending down north to south from Hudson’s watershed ranges from the Tappan Zee Bay near Tarrytown and Nyack in springtime, to Newburgh Bay in the summer, to farther north during droughts.
+The “salt front” or “salt line” of the river where the saltwater and then brackish water(which is salt and fresh water mixed) from the ocean is blocked by freshwater descending down north to south from Hudson’s watershed ranges from the Tappan Zee Bay near Tarrytown and Nyack in springtime, to Newburgh Bay in the summer, to farther north during droughts.

 Where Does the Hudson River End